Yasmin-FY/llm-safety-silencing/README.md

 ## Mitigation Strategies
 See [Mitigation Strategies](mitigations/README.md) for a full report on potential mitigation techniques.

+## Limitations of this Research
+Due to the nature of the study and the technology, there are several important limitations.

+**Methodological:**

+- As described in the Scope, this was black-box testing only with no access to internal architecture
+- Non-deterministic reproduction due to the nature of LLMs
+- Limited sample size due to the small team size

+**Knowledge Gaps:**

+- We cannot confirm the exact mechanisms in operation (e.g. training data, RLHF specifics, classifier design, etc.)
+- We cannot quantify the prevalence across the broader population (this requires additional study)
+- Vendor-specific implementations vary significantly
+- Many of the suggested mitigation proposals are theoretical and therefore untested
+- The long-term impact projections are based on observed patterns

+**General Scope:**

+- As described in the Scope section, we focused entirely on publicly accessible endpoints through the public UI
+- The testing was limited to English and German interactions

+Because of these limitations, additional studies are required and internal vendor investigation is necessary to confirm root causes and implement effective mitigations.

 ## Conclusion
 The vulnerabilities described stem from a unified model architecture where safety and generation share the same inference pathway, allowing latent behaviors to influence validation outcomes.
 Mitigation requires an independent, model-agnostic safety layer capable of auditing, vetoing, and reasoning about outputs without being subject to engagement/consistency pressures.